 On average, an adult caregiver will spend 20 hours per week caring for their ill or disabled parent.

-As we grow older, it’s an unavoidable fact that our parents will one day need help with daily activities.
+As we grow older, it’s an unavoidable fact that our parents will need help with daily activities one day.
 While a care home is an option, many adults prefer to offer their own care to their parents.

 Caring for elderly parents can take a toll, physically, mentally, and emotionally if you aren’t prepared to do so.

 So, what should you know about caring for elderly parents?
 Keep reading to find out.

 1. Don’t Sacrifice Your Own Health

 It can be easy to forget to care for yourself when you’re a family member caregiver.